Sometimes with Cartagena de Indias Colombia, I have the feeling that the world split into two kinds of people.

 Because it became touristic, it’s a less authentic part of Colombia.
 It’s a place your add on your itinerary for a few days because you are already travelling on the coast.

-Security: Safe in Getsemani, Boca grande and the old city center
+- Security: Safe in Getsemani, Boca Grande and the old city centre

 After an exhausting Saturday night and a relaxing day on the beach, now it’s time to change the environment.